 Abstract

 Background Ovarian cancer (OC) is one of the most common types of female cancers and its prognosis remains dismal.
-Methods OC gene expression studies w used to construct immune related gene pairs (IRGP).
-Log-rank based survival analysis and L Cox proportional hazards regression model (CoxPH) w conducted to identify prognostic IRGPs to construct a IRGP index based prognostic signature.
+Methods OC gene expression studies were used to construct immune related gene pairs (IRGPs).
+Log-rank based survival analysis and least absolute shrinkage and selection operator (LASSO) Cox proportional hazards regression model (CoxPH) were conducted to identify prognostic IRGPs to construct an IRGP index (IRGPI) based prognostic signature.
 An immune-clinical prognostic index (ICPI) was generated by applying CoxPH.
 An ICPI-containing nomogram was developed and validated.
 Decision curve analysis (DCA) of the nomogram was performed.
-Results 21 OC gene expression studies were obtained and 23 prognostic IRGPs containing 34 IRGs were identified.
-Survival analyses suggested IRGPI was an independent prognostic factor in the training and test set. analysis suggested that patients with advanced OC, low grade OC and high grade OC in IRGPI low risk group had better OS compared with those in IRGPI high risk group in the training and test set.
+Results 21 OC gene expression studies were obtained and 23 prognostic IRGPs containing 34 immune related genes (IRGs) were identified.
+Survival analyses suggested that IRGPI was an independent prognostic factor in the training and test set.
+Subgroup analysis suggested that patients with advanced stage OC, low grade OC and high grade OC in the IRGPI low risk group had better OS compared with those in the IRGPI high risk group in the training and test set.
 The prognostic performance of IRGPI was significantly better compared with that of three other prognostic signatures.
 The C-index of the ICPI-containing nomogram for predicting the OS was 0.671.
 Internal and external validation of the nomogram confirmed the robustness of the nomogram.
 External calibration analysis showed good agreement between nomograms’ prediction and observed outcomes.
 DCA suggested that the nomogram could be translated into clinical practice.
-Conclusion A prognostic immune related, prognostic signature and nomogram for OC was developed, which could be translated into clinical practice.
+Conclusions A prognostic immune related, prognostic signature and nomogram for OC was developed, which could be translated into clinical practice.

-Novelty & Impact Statements 21 OC gene expression studies including 2,777 patients were obtained and 23 prognostic immune related gene pairs containing 34 immune related genes were identified.
-An immune related, prognostic signature and nomogram for were developed, which could be translated into clinical practice.
+Novelty & Impact Statements 21 OC gene expression studies including 2,777 OC patients were obtained and 23 prognostic immune related gene pairs containing 34 immune related genes were identified.
+An immune related, prognostic signature and nomogram for OC were developed, which could be translated into clinical practice.

 Keywords: ovarian cancer; immune related gene; prognostic signature; nomogram